bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

+Some annotations used in this code are worth mentioning:

-Please pay attention to the annotation.
-The `@acheable` is annotated to the class indicates that the GET method of this resource can be cached.
+* `@cacheable`: added at the class level, it indicates that the GET method of this resource can be cached.
 `@Transactional` on `onPost` and `onPut` shows database access transactions.

-`@ReturnCreatedResource` of `onPost` contains the created resource in body.
+* `@ReturnCreatedResource`: added on the `onPost` method, it indicates that it contains the created resource in body.

 At this time, since the `onGet` is actually called with the URI in the `Location` header, we guarantee that the URI of the `Location` header is correct, and at the same time we call `onGet` to create a cache.

 Let's try a `POST`.